 - Mental (psychological suffering)

 - Loss of consortium ( received by the spouses left behind after the car accident)

 These types of damages are rare and if the court together the jury found the defendant’s action to be malicious or outrageous, they may file punitive damages and are meant to punish specifically the defendant and prevent him or her from doing the same action in the future.

 How to determine which type of damages to file in a car accident case?

 You will need an expert lawyer with solid track record of handling car accident cases to assess if your compensation claim after a recent car accident has legal grounds and considered valid under the Philadelphia car accident rules.

 Don’t let your doubts whether you should file a lawsuit or not prevent you from receiving whatever compensation you really deserve.
-This is the appropriate time to consult a Philadelphia car accident lawyer and be guided on your next action to make.
+This is the appropriate time to consult a Car Accident Lawyer Philadelphia and be guided on your next action to make.